wohahobg/pterosync/README.md

 - **PHP Version**: PHP 8.0 or higher.
 - **WHMCS Compatibility**: Works with versions of WHMCS that support PHP 8.0 or higher.

+## Wiki

+Explore the [PteroSync Wiki](https://github.com/wohahobg/PteroSync/wiki) for quick setup, configuration, and troubleshooting guides on integrating WHMCS with Pterodactyl.

 ## Enhanced Features